altive/flutter_app_template/packages/flutter_app/README.md

-# Example app of Flutter App Template
+# Examples app of Flutter App Template

 "Flutter App Template" is a project that introduces an approach to architecture and project structure for developing Flutter apps.